Yanhuanjin/JDFTx_scripts/README.md

 FILE: POSCAR like following(a H2 example).

-The Orientation standard of POSCAR should be **"Insight II standard"** in Materials Studio, to judge the type of crystal system (Hex or Orth), or you can edit the code to fit more crystal systems.

 The **POSCAR** should be in this format:
 (Lattice Lines:Line 3-5, AtomLabel:Line 6, AtomNumber:Line 7, Fractional coordinates:Line 10-end)